itsuki-n22/squid-proxy-server-template/README.md

 AZ=us-west-1b # availability zone
 ```

-You can check your IP below command.
+You can check your IP by using below command.
 ```
 curl https://checkip.amazonaws.com
 ```